 Special Education

 Respondents advocating for more supports for students with disabilities gave feedback on the increasing number of students with emotional and behavioral disabilities and said that ESSA provides an opportunity to help both educators and students address those students' learning needs.
-Feedback was also nearly universal that the Commonwealth should continue to report on the special education subgroup and take advantage of the flexibility in ESSA that allows states to also report on those students who formerly qualified for special education services.
+Feedback was also nearly universal that the Commonwealth should continue to report on the special education student group and take advantage of the flexibility in ESSA that allows states to also report on those students who formerly qualified for special education services.

 Education for Minority Populations

 The agency engaged in conversations with a number of groups from minority populations.
 All were strong proponents of the provision in ESSA to continue to report on proficiency and growth by racial and ethnic group so that a spotlight is shone on their progress.
 Representatives of the Hispanic/Latino community expressed concerns about the needs of undocumented and first-generation families who hope ESSA will result in their receiving clearer and more digestible information about the quality of education their students are receiving.
-Representatives of the African-American community expressed support for the continuation of holding all students and educators to high standards.
+Representatives of the African American community expressed support for the continuation of holding all students and educators to high standards.
 The Native American community expressed enthusiasm about new provisions in ESSA that enable closer partnerships between tribal education agencies and state education agencies, but representatives of that community also expressed concerns about the stresses of colliding cultures, inequities in the curriculum, and providing the right kinds of social/emotional/behavior supports for their student population.

 Modifications to the Accountability System